kushalkolar/MESmerize/source/user_guides/viewer/overview.rst

 **The Viewer allows you to do the following things:**

 * Examine your calcium movies
-* Use a lot of modules to perform things like motion correction, CNMF(E), ROI labeling, and stimulus mapping.
+* Use modules to perform things like motion correction, CNMF(E), ROI labeling, and stimulus mapping.
 See their respective guides for details.
 * You can also make modifications to an existing Sample in your project by opening it in the Viewer.
 See Modify Sample and Overwrite guide.

 Viewer layout